jaredririe/backendology/finished/distributed-systems-building-blocks.md

 Traditional load balancing strategies encourage either the client or the server to take responsibility for load balancing.
 The client might ensure that it properly sends traffic to a server in a distributed manner.
 A server, on the other hand, could protect itself with a reverse proxy layer that offers load balancing.

-When both clients and servers are part of the same service mesh, clients and servers do not directly involve themselves in load balancing.
-Instead, calls from the client to the server are transparently load balanced at the cost of some additional latency for the service mesh to distributed the load.
+When both clients and servers are part of the same service mesh, they need not directly involve themselves in load balancing.
+Instead, calls from the client to the server can be transparently load balanced at the cost of some additional latency for a service mesh to distributed the load.
 Service meshes like [Istio](https://istio.io/) are gaining traction as they can provide load balancing, automatic retries, and other helpful features without direct participation from the involved services.

+---

 ### Queues